 4. Support Networks and Resources

-While we would sometimes see reports of employee resource groups set up to act as a peer support network for working parents, they truly rose to prominence during Covid -19.
-What we received were accounts of organisations such as Workhuman, offering digital spaces where parents could discuss the challenges they were facing.
+While we would sometimes see reports of employee resource groups set up to act as a peer support network for working parents, they truly rose to prominence during Covid-19.
+We heard accounts from organisations such as Workhuman, offering digital spaces where parents could discuss the challenges they were facing.
 Perhaps most indicative of a family-friendly culture, were examples of experienced parents supporting new parents by offering guidance.

 5. Family-Friendly Social Events

-Most organisations hold multiple yearly social events for employees, and amongst Great Workplaces, at least one of these events is often tailored to be family-friendly.
-Pre-Covid, we would often see Christmas events, trips to areas such as Tayto Park, or BBQ’s offering opportunities for employees to meet each other’s families.
+Most organisations hold multiple yearly social events for employees, and at least one of these events is often tailored to be family-friendly.
+Simple but fun ideas could be Christmas events, trips to places like Tayto Park, or BBQ’s offering opportunities for employees to meet each other’s families.

 During the remote period, art competitions, treasure hunts, watch-a-longs and more were provided by organisations to ensure family-friendly events were still occurring.
 Activities such as these strengthen the bonds between employees, show employee spouses what is so great about their partner’s workplaces, and foster a family-friendly culture.